bmac/BaseViewModel/README.md

 BaseViewModel
 =============

-A useful way to create knockout viewModels.
+A class based method for creating knockout viewModels.

 Assumptions
 ===========